Spanish Foods That Start With Q

 The Quesadilla is a popular Spanish dish made with flour tortillas filled with cheese, meat, vegetables, or a combination of these ingredients.
 This dish is easy to make and is a great option for a quick snack or a light lunch.
 The tortilla is toasted on a hot griddle or skillet until the cheese is melted and the tortilla is crispy.
 The resulting dish is a crunchy and cheesy delight that is perfect for sharing with friends and family.

-See also Fruits That Start With D [Full List]
+See also Herbs Starting With S [Full List]

 Queso